JohnVillalovos/devstack-gate-test/README.rst

 Please create the directory /opt/git and have it owned by the user that will be running Vagrant.
 It is highly recommended to setup a cache of files here.
+Please see `Git Cache` for information on setting up the git cache.

 I recommend if on Ubuntu 14.04 to get the latest version of Vagrant from https://www.vagrantup.com/downloads.html and download the Debian 64-bit flavor.